saguileran/birdsongs/README.md

 ### Birdsong

-Define and plot the wave sound and spectrogram of a the *XC11293* sample.
+Define and plot the wave sound and spectrogram of the sample *XC11293*.
+You can use both mp3 and wav files but in Windows maybe you can get errors from `librosa.load`.

 ```python
 birdsong = bs.BirdSong(paths, file_id="XC11293", NN=1024, umbral_FF=1., Nt=500,